Barcelona makes history with 6-1 comeback win over PSG

 ''We wasted a great chance and we know it,'' Emery said. ''The first half was more about our mistakes.''

-The visitors' entire backline was frozen when Rafinha's routine cross came into the box in the third minute, and Luis Suarez was able to nod a bouncing ball over Trapp.
+The visitors' entire backline was frozen when Rafinha's routine cross came into the box in the third minute, and Luis Suarez was able to nod a bouncing ball over goalkeeper Kevin Trapp.

-PSG was running scared from there on, lamely trying to hunker down in its area and wait for the clock to tick down.

-Defender Layvin Kurzawa was at fault for Barcelona's second goal in the 40th, when he turned Andres Iniesta's back-heeled flick into his own net and ignited the 96,000-plus crowd.
+Defender Layvin Kurzawa was at fault for Barcelona's second goal in the 40th, when he turned Andres Iniesta's back-heeled flick into his own net, delighting the 96,000-plus crowd.

-Another PSG defender, right back Thomas Meunier, was behind Messi's penalty in the 50th after he clumsily thrust his shoulder into Neymar's legs while trying to recover his position in the box.
+Another PSG defender, right back Thomas Meunier, was the culprit behind Messi's penalty in the 50th after he clumsily thrust his shoulder into Neymar's legs while trying to recover his position in the box.

 He struck first with a curling free kick from the left flank that slipped inside Trapp's near post.